johnadewumi1/Livelab/livelabs.md

     ![image alt text](images/sample1.png)

-2. Click Create Block Volume, make sure you are in your compartment.
+2. Click Create **Block Volume**, make sure you are in your compartment.

     ![](images/sample2.png)